-Early Education and Childcare Statutory Guidance for Local Authorities places a requirement on Local Authorities to establish an Early Years Inclusion Fund to support 2, 3 and 4 year olds with emerging Special Educational Needs (SEN) or disabilities.
-Across Achieving for Children (AfC) the Early Years Special Educational Needs Inclusion Fund (EYSIF) will replace previous funding available to early years settings in Kingston - the Inclusion Grant and in Richmond - the SEND Grant.
+Early Education and Childcare Statutory Guidance for Local Authorities places a requirement on Local Authorities to establish an Early Years Inclusion Fund to support Early Education Funded 2, 3 and 4 year olds with emerging Special Educational Needs (SEN) or disabilities.
+Across Achieving for Children (AfC) the Early Years Special Educational Needs Inclusion Fund (EYSIF) is available where children are accessing Early Education Funding at the setting.

 By law all providers must have arrangements in place to support children with SEN or disabilities.
-The Early Years Foundation Stage framework (2017 states that:
+The Early Years Foundation Stage framework (2017) (opens a new window) states that:

 ‘Every child deserves the best possible start in life and the support that enables them to fulfil their potential.'

 In response to identified SEN settings are required to adopt a graduated assess, plan, do, review to support the child's needs.
-Providers must also have regard to the SEND Code of Practice (2014) and the Equality Act (2010).
+Providers must also have regard to the SEND Code of Practice (2014) (opens a new window) and the Equality Act (2010) (opens a new window).
 The SEND Code of Practice outlines four areas of special educational need that include a range of difficulties and conditions; communication and interaction, cognition and learning, social, emotional and mental health and sensory and/or physical.

 The majority of children with additional or special educational needs will not require special resources or enhanced staffing to be successfully included in settings; most settings meet the additional needs of their children very well.
 However some children with complex needs may benefit from inclusion funding for a time limited period, or from the provision of additional resources or equipment.
 The EYSIF can be used to support children aged two, three and four years old, who attend a Private, Voluntary or Independent setting, maintained nursery or childminder in either Kingston or Richmond.
 It cannot be used to support children who are in the Reception class of a maintained school.